eichtml/Lexindle/README.md

 To **reset** the vocabulary database and free up space for new words, follow these steps:

 You can perform these steps with Wi-Fi enabled.
-Apparently, Amazon has the latest version of the database stored on the cloud, so if you don’t have Wi-Fi enabled, the cloud version is never updated and might be reloaded in case the Kindle cannot find the database or in other situations.
-Therefore, I recommend keeping Wi-Fi and sync enabled to ensure that the cloud version is also overwritten.
+Apparently, Amazon has the latest version of the database stored on the cloud.
+Therefore, I recommend keeping Wi-Fi and sync enabled to ensure that the cloud version is also overwritten..or maybe not.
+I tried deregistering my Amazon account, but the words came back after logging in again.
+So apparently, this method doesn't overwrite what's stored in the cloud.
+However, if you never delete the file and only overwrite it, you should be able to keep the vocabulary clean.
 > ⚠️**Note:** I only tested with Wi-Fi and Sync enabled.